Memphis vs. SMU Predictions, College Basketball BetMGM Promo Codes, & Picks - January 7

 Memphis Performance Insights

 - The Tigers are outscoring opponents by 6.5 points per game with a +91 scoring differential overall.
-They put up 79.2 points per game (80th in college basketball) and give up 72.7 per outing (223rd in college basketball).
+They put up 79.2 points per game (78th in college basketball) and allow 72.7 per contest (218th in college basketball).

-- The 37.3 rebounds per game Memphis averages rank 149th in college basketball.
-Its opponents pull down 37.4 per contest.
+- Memphis grabs 37.3 rebounds per game (143rd in college basketball) compared to the 37.4 of its opponents.

 SMU Performance Insights